bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/illegal_character.md

 SyntaxError: illegal character
 ==============================

-The JavaScript exception “illegal character” occurs when there is an invalid or unexpected token that doesn’t belong at this position in the code.
+The JavaScript exception "illegal character” occurs when there is an invalid or unexpected token that doesn’t belong at this position in the code.

 Message
 -------